Arkadium’s InHabit adds interactive content to any story, starting with sports

 Investment platform Motif launches value-driven automated investment service

-Arkadium is launching a new product called InHabit, which can automatically introduce polls, quizzes and games into articles.
+Arkadium is launching a new product called InHabit, which can automatically introduce polls, quizzes and games that are tailored to each article.

 When we’ve written about Arkadium in the past, we’ve talked about them as a casual gaming company, but CEO Jessica Rovello told me her team has become focused on one specific aspect that business, namely “providing visual interactive content to publishers.”
 And InHabit is the next step in that strategy.